cms-sw/cmssw/DQM/SiStripMonitorClient/test/ReadMe.txt

 2. Auxiliary files in test directory
 =====================================

-  o sistrip_qualitytest_config.xml   : Quality tests and the association of tests with ME
-                                        is defined here
+  o test.txt   : Quality test of ME is defined here  which has the following
+                 format
+                 QTest  Title of QTest  Error Pro.
+Warning Prob  Parameters)

   o tracker.dat            : needed to create TrackerMap
     trackermap.txt         : header of the SVG file to be created

   o sendCmdToApp.pl        : scripts needed to start the xdaq.exe
     webPingXDAQ.pl
     WebLib.js

   o setup.sh               : creates necessary xml and other files needed
                              for a given environment

-  o .SiStripClient.xm                : used by setup.sh to create real ones
+  o .WebTest.xml           : used by setup.sh to create real ones
-    .profile.xml                      SiStripClient.xml profile.xml
+    .profile.xml            WebTest.xml profile.xml

   o  .startMonitorClient   : used by  setup.sh to create start script
                              startMonitorClient

-  o  style.css                       : color, border... etc

 3. Running
 =================